-Designation of typical composition group Shielding gas composition, vol. % 1
+Designation of Shielding gas composition, vol. %1

-5 1 Argon Helium
+typical composition group Argon Helium

-I-1 100
+I-1 100 -

 I-2 100

-I-3 Rest >0 up to 33
+I-3 Rest > 0 up to 33

-I-4 Rest >33 up to 66
+1-4 Rest > 33 up to 66

-I-5 Rest >66 up to 95
+I-5 Rest > 66 up to 95

-S Gases, which composition and purity differ from typical composition groups I-1 to I-5.
+S S Gases, which composition and purity differ from typical composition grou

+5.

+Gases of other chemic cal composition (mixed gases) may be considered as "special gases" (are

-1 Gases of other chemical composition (mixed gases) may be considered as "special gases" (are designated with sign "S") and covered by the results of separate tests for each specific composition.
+Gases of other chemical composition (mixed gases) may be considered as "special gases" (are designated with sign "S") and covered by the results of separate tests for each specific composition.